gm3dmo/gm3dmo/duckdb-github-audit-log/github-audit-log-stream-duckdb.md

 Download the audit log data stream.
-I've been using [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) for my test server but you man want to script something.
+In this document [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) was used for that.

 Start DuckDB with a database: